jasonlkh-wa/Building-a-corporate-email-labeling-tool-with-weak-labels/README.md

 ## Project Flow
 #### The final output of the model consists of multiple models and the development stages of the project are as below:
-  1. Data Collection and Understand the Data
+  1. Data Collection and Understanding the Data
   2. Building Spam Classification Models
       - Data Cleaning and Preprocessing
       - Exploring the difference between Bag of Words (BoW), TF-IDF, Word2Vec and Prebuilt Word2Vec